 The Files list below the Directories list shows the files contained in the current directory.
 You can filter the contents you see there by turning on any or all of the language filter buttons below the list.
 If none of these buttons is turned on, the Files list shows all files in the current directory.
-Turning on any single button restricts files listed to Ada, C, C++, or Fortran files:
+Turning on any single button restricts files listed to C, C++, or Fortran files:

-- The C button restricts files shown to those with .c extensions. - The C++ button restricts files shown to those with .C, .cc, or .cxx extensions. - The Fortran button restricts files shown to those with .f or .F extensions. - The Ada button restricts files shown to those with .adb and .ads extensions.
+- The C button restricts files shown to those with .c extensions. - The C++ button restricts files shown to those with .C, .cc, or .cxx extensions. - The Fortran button restricts files shown to those with .f or .F extensions.